Brautantoine/KLT/README.md

 ## Incoming Update before 1.0 release ##

-- [ ] Full support for random kana training and configure options for it [80%]
+- [x] Full support for random kana training and configure options for it [100%]
 - [ ] Training with words [0%]
 - [ ] Good makefile and Autotools packaging [25%]